Anonymous3445/VotIE/README.md

 ### Full Pipeline

+> **⚠️ Note**: The following pipelines require the full VotIE dataset (not yet available).
+Use the [🎯 Interactive Demo](https://huggingface.co/spaces/Anonymous3445/VotIE-demo) to test the model on sample data.

 For convenience, use the pipeline script to run train → predict → evaluate in one command:

 ```bash